 However, one should consider carefully before exporting a commonly used name that might clash with an existing name (especially, if clashing with

-A <: B to
+A <: Bto

-A <: B <: C or
+A <: B <: Cor

-This includes adding a supertype to something without one, i.e. with supertype
+A <: C <: B. This includes adding a supertype to something without one, i.e. with supertype

 Unionconstant may be replaced by an abstract type that covers all elements of the union.

+repron a type may change at any time.
+Users should not depend on the exact text, but rather on the meaning of the text.
 Changing the string representation often breaks downstream packages tests, because it is hard to write test-cases that depend only on meaning (though unit tests with mocking can be shielded from this kind of breaking).

 (This guidance on non-breaking changes is inspired by https://www.tensorflow.org/guide/versions.)